Supply Chain Initiatives

 Annual Conference with Major Business Partners

 The TS TECH Group facilitates communication with business partners by providing opportunities to share information regarding purchasing strategies and policies.
-We hold an annual conference with major suppliers to explain medium-term management plan and operating policies and to exchange information.
+Holding an annual conference with major suppliers to explain our medium-term management plan and operating policies and to exchange information, we also present awards to business partners who have achieved excellent results in terms of cost, development, and quality as well as the ESG areas throughout the year.

 Supply Chain Risk Management

 To address procurement risks, the TS TECH Group works to prevent all “events that impact production,” including natural disasters, fires, and financial challenges affecting its business partners.
-After visualizing information from upstream to downstream in the supply chain, we identify procured parts concentrated on a single supplier as “high-risk parts.”
-We implement initiatives in cooperation with suppliers to prepare for contingencies such as natural disasters and secure alternative procurement sources.
-As an initiative to minimize risk, we are also working to consolidate and streamline supply chains that have become complex in terms of distribution channels and hierarchy.
+After gathering and displaying in visual form information in particular from upstream to downstream in the supply chain, we identify procured parts concentrated on a single supplier as “high-risk parts.”
+We then implement initiatives in cooperation with our business partners to prepare for contingencies such as natural disasters and secure alternative procurement sources.
+In the case of supply chains that are becoming more complex in terms of their distribution channels and hierarchy, we are aiming to minimize overall risk by reviewing their structures and working to consolidate and streamline them.

 Business Partner Assessments